ITISFoundation/cardiocontro-dbi-viewer/README.md

 # Cardiovascular Control Model Viewer

-description: Viewer specific for the Cardiovascular Control Model on  o²S²PARC.
+Viewer specific for the Cardiovascular Control Model on  o²S²PARC.
 More information about the Cardiovascular Control Model can be found [here](https://github.com/ITISFoundation/CardiovascularControl-DBI).
 The source code of this viewer is [here](https://github.com/ITISFoundation/cardiocontro-dbi-viewer).

 ## Usage